 What size skateboard should we get?

-OK, I’m going to try and make some general recommendations on size.
+OK, I’m going to try and make some general recommendations on skateboard size for different ages ranges.
 Try and speak to a skater at the shop too if you can.

 - With the very youngest kids, you should get around 7 inch wide boards.